HIMSA provides Noah in two main versions. The version of Noah you use or plan to use will greatly impact this topic.

 General Info

-What technology is Noah based onNoah is developed using .NET 4.6
+What technology is Noah based on?Noah uses .NET 4.8 as the target framework

-Does the Noah application save and store Protected Health Information (PHI)?
-Yes
+Does the Noah application save and store Protected Health Information (PHI)?Yes

 Does the application make available documentation that explains error or messages to users and system administrators and information on what action is required?Yes

-Does the application’s client software operate without requiring the user to have local administrator level rights to run the application?Yes
+Does the application’s client software operate without requiring the user to have local administrator-level rights to run the application?Yes

 link to server operating system and hardware resource requirements